Friday, July 4, 2025

 Distortion is an “over driven” sound that is created on a guitar amp by pushing the guitar channel to its fullest while adjusting the volume with a master volume control.

 A distortion pedal produces the same effect in a pedal unit and is adjustable.
-Distortion is used extensively in rock, heavy rock, metal and some blues music.
+Distortion is used extensively in heavy rock, heavy metal, grunge and punk.

-There are many different types of distortion pedals available including overdrive, tube, fuzz and high gain pedals.
+There are many different types of distortion and overdrive pedals available including overdrive, tube, fuzz and high gain pedals.

 Chorus